 Cloud computing will have a huge impact on your company in the next few years, so if you don't have it in your IT strategy?
 It's time for a new strategy.

 While cloud computing is still in its nascent phases, we have had at least a few years to sift through the vast and largely superfluous information that's out there, and I have some solid advice.
-Let's start with understanding what cloud computing really is, and how you can get some tangible benefits with a
+Let's start with understanding what cloud computing really is, and how you can get some tangible benefits with a cloud strategy.

 Cloud computing 101

 There's still a lot of confusion around what the cloud is -- and there shouldn't be.
 For a midmarket company, cloud services are simply a way to outsource headaches to a third party on a pay-as-you-use engagement model.
 Years ago, everyone was responsible for generating their own power (which, ironically, is back in style), until we started building out an energy grid.
 Now we don't need a huge investment in power-generating equipment -- we simply pay a few hundred dollars a month for the energy we need and let the big power companies deal with the headache.

 Cloud computing is your energy grid, and more.
 Big companies like Amazon.com Inc., Microsoft, Google Inc. and many others have made annoying services like email management, database management and office productivity simple to deploy within your organization, with the added benefit of a utility- or subscription-based procurement model.
 This turns huge up-front capital expenses to low operating expenses, which is a very positive move for any midsized company, under most circumstances.